Welsh Not

-The Welsh Not was a token used by teachers at some schools in Wales in the 19th century to discourage children from speaking Welsh at school, by marking out those who were heard speaking the language.
+The Welsh Not was a token used by teachers at some schools in Wales, mainly in the 19th century, to discourage children from speaking Welsh at school, by marking out those who were heard speaking the language.
+It could be followed by an additional punishment; sometimes a physical punishment.
+There is evidence of the Welsh Not's use from the end of 18th to the start of the 20th century, but it was most common in the early- to mid- 19th century.

+The token was seen as a teaching aid to help children learn English.
+Over time, however, excluding Welsh began to be viewed as an ineffective way of teaching English and by the end of the 19th century schools were encouraged to use some Welsh in lessons.
+There was a widespread desire for children to learn English among Welsh people in the 19th century and the Welsh Not was not part of any government policy.

 Accounts suggest that its form and the nature of its use could vary from place to place, but the most common form was a piece of wood suspended on a string that was put around the child's neck.
-Other terms used historically include Welsh knot, Welsh note, Welsh lump, Welsh stick, cwstom, Welsh Mark, and Welsh Ticket.
+Terms used historically include Welsh not, Welsh note, Welsh lump, Welsh stick, cwstom, Welsh Mark, and Welsh Ticket.
+The token remains prominent in Welsh collective memory.

 Overview

 During the 19th century the primary function of day schools in Wales was the teaching of English.
-The teaching of English in Welsh schools was generally supported by the Welsh public and parents who saw it as the language of economic advancement.
-Some schools practised what we would now call total immersion language teaching and banned the use of Welsh in the school and playground to force children to use and become proficient in English.
+The teaching of English in Welsh schools was generally supported by the Welsh public and parents who saw it as the language of economic advancement.Some schools practised what is now commonly called total immersion language teaching and banned the use of Welsh in the school and playground to force children to use and become proficient in English.
 Some of these schools punished children caught speaking Welsh with the Welsh Not.
-The Welsh Not was brought about by teachers and school organisations, such at the National Society for Promoting Religious Education, rather than government policy, and its use came about via convention rather than law.
-The Not was used in schools from as early as 1798, throughout the early 1800s, as late as the 1870s.
-Strong evidence exists of its usage in Carmarthen, Cardigan and Meirionnydd prior to the 1870s.